Package 'serocalculator'

 Description

-Function to estimate seroincidences based on cross-section serology data and longitudinal response model.
+Function to estimate seroincidences based on cross-sectional serology data and longitudinal response model.

 Usage